 The securitisation regulatory framework defined by the CRR specifies two methods for calculating credit risk requirement for securitisation positions in the non-trading book: the Standardised approach and the IRB approach.
-MUS(EMEA) uses the Standardised approach.
+The Group uses the Standardised approach.

-Currently MUS(EMEA)'s securitisation exposures are limited to CLO warehouse businesses where MUS(EMEA) provides liquidity to the warehouse.
-Under this structure, MUS(EMEA) is considered a sponsor to the structure and the exposures to the CLO warehouse businesses are risk-weighted as non-trading book securitisation exposures for regulatory purposes.
+Currently the Group's securitisation exposures are limited to CLO warehouse businesses where the Group provides liquidity to the warehouse.
+Under this structure, the Group is considered a sponsor to the structure and the exposures to the CLO warehouse businesses are risk-weighted as non-trading book securitisation exposures for regulatory purposes.

-At 31 December 2018, MUS(EMEA) had securitisation exposures which are shown in the table below.
+At 31 December 2019, the Group had securitisation exposures which are shown in the table below.